AdrienTurmo/kata-kotlin/README.md

 It also contain a main class to run some of the solution in the console Just run `./gradlew run` in a terminal to test it

+You can also run `./gradlew run` and `java -jar build/libs/kata-kotlin-1.0-SNAPSHOT.jar` to avoid gradle run outputs